 A profile of HH Pujya Swami Dayananda Saraswati

-Swami Dayananda Saraswati was born as Natarajan on August 15th, 1930 in a small village called Manjakkudi in the Tanjore district of Tamilnadu, India.
+Swami Dayananda Saraswati was born as Natarajan on August 15th, 1930 in a small village called Manjakkudi in Tiruvarur District, Tamilnadu, India.
 Although he went through the routine of acquiring education and pursuing a career, the voice within impelled him to seek the ultimate truth of existence.

 With the grace of teachers like Sri Swami Chinmayananda, Sri Swami Pranavananda and Sri Swami Tarananda Giri and after a number of years of intense study in a traditional ashram in Rishikesh, he ultimately succeeded in assimilating the vision and the wisdom revealed in the ancient scriptures.
 Swami Dayananda’s unswerving commitment to the vision of Traditional Vedanta is now recognised throughout the world: many thousands of aspirants have benefited from the depth of his understanding and the clarity and humanity of his teaching through teaching institutes established in India and the US in the 1960s.

 The teaching, which continues to be offered, is a link in a long unbroken tradition of instruction from Adi Shankara to the present day.
 Swamiji conducted regular residential courses at the centres with the focus on the Bhagavad Gita and the ten principal Upanishads as commented upon by Adi Shankaracharya.
 These and selected ancillary texts were analysed and taught by him along with Sanskrit grammar in the Paninian style.
 Such texts continue to be taught, along with Vedic chanting, by his many disciples.